mark232/quickapps-lollipop/README.md

 * Calculator - Evaluate the math string using EvalEx library.
 * News - Use Feedly Cloud Api to receive the newest 20 articles from the user feed.
 * Compass - Use Compass sensor.
+* Dialer - call `ACTION_CALL` intent.
+The on-call screen is LG's one.

 ## Acknowledgements
 * LG for their Quick Circle and QSlide SDKs.